Aryan-Go/food_ordering_go/readme.md

 http://127.0.0.1:8000/
 ```

-The porsts info is as follows
+The ports info is as follows
 ```
 frontend = 5173
 backend = 8000